networknt/light-doc/content/faq/oracle-streams.md

 ### Issue

-We were asked by one of our customers who has unlimited Oracle license if our messaging based framework can utilize Oracle Streams instead of GoldenGate which requires a separate license.
+We were asked by one of our customers if our messaging based framework can utilize Oracle Streams instead of GoldenGate which requires a separate license.

 After several days of investigation,  we don't think Oracle Streams is working in this use case.